Greta Hodgkinson: Film and television

 As a passionate advocate of making dance more accessible, Greta Hodgkinson continues to be involved in numerous projects designed to bring quality dance to a broader mainstream audience.

 In 2001, she took part in The Rings of Saturn, the first contemporary dance drama created and choreographed especially for Canadian television by Moze Mossanen.
 She would collaborate on many other works directed by Mossanen who made the “decision to make films, not about dance as art, but dance as storytelling."
-In 2003, she appeared as the Firebird in the televised adaptation of James Kudelka’s ballet based on based on the mystical Russian folk tale set to Igor Stravinsky’s score.
+In 2003, she appeared as the Firebird in the televised adaptation of James Kudelka’s ballet based on the mystical Russian folk tale set to Igor Stravinsky’s score.
 The TV special also featured Aleksandar Antonijevic (Prince Ivan), Rebekah Rimsay (Princess Vasilisa), and Rex Harrington (Kastchei the Demon).
 In 2004, she was in the filmed New Year’s Concert Gala reopening of the famous La Fenice theatre in Venice, Italy dancing with Roberto Bolle.

-In 2009, Hodgkinson portrayed dancer Margot Fonteyn in Moze Mossanen‘s TV movie Nureyev, alongside future husband Etienne Lavigne, who portrayed dancer Eric Bruhn.
+In 2009, Hodgkinson portrayed dancer Margot Fonteyn in Moze Mossanen‘s TV movie Nureyev, alongside future husband Etienne Lavigne, who portrayed dancer Erik Bruhn.
 She also appeared in Moze Mossanen's documentary Romeos & Juliets (2012), which follows 10 dancers from The National Ballet of Canada who prepare for main roles in Alexei Ratmansky's Romeo and Juliet, which was commissioned to celebrate the company's 60th anniversary.
-Ms. Hodgkinson was one of only 12 dancers from around the world to participate in Emerging Pictures' film Ballet's Greatest Hits.
+Ms. Hodgkinson was one of 12 dancers from around the world to participate in Emerging Pictures' film Ballet's Greatest Hits.
 She performed excerpts from Giselle, with Matthew Golding as Albrecht and Stella Abrera as Myrtha.
 The film was presented in over 200 cinemas throughout North America.
 Other TV appearances include one episode of Opening Night (2001) and one in Baxter (2010), as well as the part of Roxana (2006) in a dramatic dance interpretation of Daniel Defoe's eponymous novel.
 She was also a guest judge on the Netflix series Blown Away (2018) during their premiere season.

 In 2014, Anymotion Productions released a short dance film on-line starring Ms. Hodgkinson titled Being and Nothingness.
 Directed by Alejandro Alvarez Cadilla, the film was produced in partnership with Crystal Ballet in the United Kingdom.
 In it, she performs a solo choreographed for her by Guillaume Côté, inspired by Jean-Paul Sartre’s book Being and Nothingness.
 In 2018, the work was expanded into a ballet for the National Ballet of Canada.

-In 2020, Guillaume Côté choreographed the video Portrait of Greta as part of a triptych that can be viewed on line.
+In 2020, Guillaume Côté choreographed the video Portrait of Greta as part of a triptych that can be viewed online.